October 2008: Visiting Crater Lake

 Moonlit Night

 A road follows the rim around the lake.
 The road isn't plowed in winter.
 So, the only way to explore the rim in winter is to x-country ski or snowshoe.
 The entire route is about 30 miles.
 It has been skied in a day, but for most people, it's usually more like a 2-3 day excursion.
+This photo is a composite of two 8-minute moonlight exposures.

 View South